kat6123/fixator/README.md

 Save:
 * Choose best buffer size depending on the service load.
 * We can add some postback url to approve that a fixation is in the system.
-* What to do with limit num of available goroutines 8k?
+* What to do with the limit num of available goroutines 8k?
+* Add an interface to work with os file system.

+Tests:
+* add